Close Menu

 Venture debt is growing in popularity among startups.
 In 2022, there were 16 transactions in Germany and 337 across Europe.
 In each case, these were the strongest years so far.

-Convertible loans from angel investors
+Convertible loans

 Some angel investors offer debt financing options, providing startups with capital without diluting equity.
 These loans often have flexible terms and may be structured as convertible loans, which can convert into equity at the next equity fundraising.